LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 Hey Mark,

 Thanks for reaching out about improving our security here at (E)corp.
-I've create a simple threat model so we can better understand they ways we could be attacked and things we can do to mitigate those problems.
+I've create a simple threat model so we can better understand the ways we could be attacked and things we can do to mitigate those problems.

-#### Attack surface:
+#### Attack surface (what tech/situation exposes them, e.g. systems they use, places they go):

 - All employees currently have access to client personal files with include name, address, payment info, and relevant contacts.
 - Our network can be accessed without security credentials from employee personal computers or ICD(internet connected devices)